Sixth Form Dress Code

 • Slogans which could offend anyone are not acceptable on any form of clothing or accessories.

-• Hats and hoodie hoods should not be worn indoors as they can make identification of students difficult.
+• Hats and hoods should not be worn indoors as they can make identification of students difficult.

-• Footwear must be appropriate for the school environment where corridors can be busy and crowded, floors may become slippery and there are many flights of steps.
+• Footwear must be appropriate for the school environment where corridors can be busy and crowded, floors may become slippery, and there are many flights of steps.
 For this reason, flip- flops and stilettoes are considered unsafe and should not be worn.

 • As the school is a busy environment, large amounts of face or body jewellery are not permitted for safety reasons.

-• Hair styles must reflect the professional nature of the school environment and as such unnatural hair colours and shaved patterns in hair should be avoided.
+• Hairstyles must reflect the professional nature of the school environment and as such unnatural hair colours and shaved patterns in hair should be avoided.
 Students considering any extreme alteration to their hairstyle are advised to seek guidance from the Head of Sixth Form before going ahead.

 These guidelines aim to provide some guidance as to the sort of clothing that is expected.
-We ask that students take a common sense approach to what they wear for school, at all times remembering the phrase ‘professional working environment’.
-The school reserves the right to send students home to change if they do not meet our expectations.
-The final decision on what is acceptable lies with the Assistant Headteacher (Post 16).
+We ask that you take a common sense approach to what you wear for school, at all times remembering the phrase ‘professional working environment’.

-Non-acceptable Dress:
+Non-acceptable clothing